 ‘Good Fats’ and Their Health Benefits

-Butter is delicious; it’s used in tons of baked and cooked goods but has also developed a bad reputation with nutritionists.
+Butter is delicious; it’s used in tons of baked and cooked goods, but it has also developed a bad reputation with nutritionists.
 Yes, butter is a saturated fat, but it contains a myriad of properties which are great for our health.
-According to certain research, ‘it’s the overconsumption of carbohydrates, sugar, and sweeteners that are chiefly responsible for the epidemics of obesity and Type 2 diabetes.
-This is due to people cutting fat out of their diets thinking that’s what they should be doing and replacing it with excess carbohydrates and sugars that their bodies crave.
+According to certain research, it’s the overconsumption of carbohydrates, sugar, and sweeteners that are chiefly responsible for the epidemics of obesity and Type 2 diabetes.
+This is due to people cutting fat out of their diets (thinking that’s what they should be doing) and replacing it with excess carbohydrates and sugars that their bodies crave.

 Butter is also super rich in conjugated linoleic acids (CLA) which have been found to support weight loss.

 Here is an incredible helpful tip from David Brown:

 TIP: CLA-rich food have many health benefits, while taking CLA supplements can be risky for your health.
 Choose natural sources of CLA instead of taking CLA supplements.
 If you want to get rid of some extra body fat, click here and try the science-proved fat burning inexpensive foods and ingredients you can buy at your local store.